ways-to-collect-client-feedback

 4. Social Media Profile

-The quantitative and qualitative informal feedback you can collect it from your social media profile.
-You may make quantitative assessments by assessing the level of engagement with various postings, and qualitative information can be absorbed by reading comments.
-It’s worth investing the time and effort to establish your company’s internet presence because it’s inexpensive and can serve as both a marketing platform and a market research tool.
+The quantitative and qualitative informal feedback you can collect from your social media profile is invaluable.
+You can make quantitative assessments by evaluating the level of engagement with various posts, and qualitative information can be gathered by reading comments.
+Social media platforms for freelancers are worth investing time and effort into because they are inexpensive and can serve as both a marketing platform and a market research tool, helping you establish and grow your online presence effectively.

 5. Conversations